hackops-academy/vuln99/README.md

-Every vulnerable route has a `/safe-*` sibling where one exists (`/safe-search`, `/safe-product`, `/safe-read-file`, `/safe-ping`, `/safe-go`) showing the correctly-guarded implementation side by side, same pattern Glacier's test app used — useful for confirming a scanner correctly stays quiet on hardened endpoints.
+Every vulnerable route has a `/safe-*` sibling where one exists (`/safe-search`, `/safe-product`, `/safe-read-file`, `/safe-ping`, `/safe-go`) showing the correctly-guarded implementation side by side — useful for confirming a scanner correctly stays quiet on hardened endpoints.

 ## Admin panel

-`/admin` now shows live stats (users, orders, reviews, activity-log entries, and a low/medium/hard breakdown of every vuln's current setting) plus quick links to:
+`/admin` shows live stats (users, orders, reviews, activity-log entries, and a low/medium/hard breakdown of every vuln's current setting) plus quick links to: